foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/l1_handler_execute.md

 ```

 We can use `execute` method to test the execution of the `#[l1_handler]` function that is
-not available using a dispatcher:
+not available through contracts dispatcher:

 ```rust
 use snforge_std::L1Handler;